-You bet - as long as you don't try to play on more than one team in any one division!
-Some of our more die-hard Hoopla players play on 3, 4 or more teams, but only provided those teams are in different divisions.
-In such cases, if you notify Hoopla at firstname.lastname@example.org on or before the Team Registration deadline, Hoopla will do it's best -- without any guarantees -- to avoid game time conflicts on Saturday...
-Sunday, we can make no guarantees - but often things somehow "work out."
-It is best for entire teams to not play in multiple divisions because avoiding schedule conflicts can not be guaranteed...
-But individuals definitely can, and have, played on multiple teams for years.
+Yes - as long as you don't try to play on more than one team in any one division!
+Playing on two teams in the same division is NOT allowed.
+If you play on more than one team you need to notify Hoopla at firstname.lastname@example.org on or before the Team Registration deadline.
+Hoopla will do its best -- without any guarantees -- to avoid game time conflicts on Saturday.
+Sunday, we can make no guarantees.
+It is best for entire teams to not play in multiple divisions because avoiding schedule conflicts can't be guaranteed.

 Every team is guaranteed a minimum of four games; usually three during pool play on Saturday and at least one during our single-elimination bracket play on Sunday.
 Getting to play 5 or 6 games is not uncommon at Hoopla.

 Hoopla's divisions are broken down by age and competitive desire, not grade or by other means.
-So, for Hoopla's youth divisions, teams should sign up according to their players' ages on 6/1/18.
-To play in the 10U Girls Division, for examples, ALL players on a team must be 10 or less on 6/1/18.
+So, for Hoopla's youth divisions, teams should sign up according to their players' ages on 6/1/20.
+To play in the 10U Girls Division, for example, ALL players on a team must be 10 or less on 6/1/20.
 This is a hard and fast deadline for all age-based divisions.

 Hoopla has developed a HATER (Hoopla All-Time Efficiency Rating) list, with points awarded for team success in the event.
 This prestigious list recognizes all Hoopla players who ever played on teams that finished first or second in tournament play and ranks them based on those achievements.

-The updated HATER list, with all 2016 & 2017 results incorporated, will be revealed soon.
+The updated HATER list will be revealed soon.